mdk23/firestore-app-2/README.md

 Only the owner of the post is responsible for deleting the post

 ## Screenshots

-In the project directory, you can run:
+Some images of the project

 ### `Home`
 The user is not authenticated but can still see the list of posts